0xdefaceme/whitepaper/README.md

 #### 2. What if the attacker simply emails the contract operator.

 Assume an attacker finds a vulnerable smart contract that implements the 0xdeface protocol.
-Instead of using it, however, they choose to simply email the vulnerability report along with a request of 1 ETH to the contract operator confidentially.
+Instead of using the protocol, however, they choose to simply email the vulnerability report along with a request of 1 ETH to the contract operator.

 We'd like to highlight several reasons for why we think it would be beneficial for attacker and contract operator to go through the protocol's process instead.
 (1) It makes the disclosure of vulnerabilities transparent by committing all relevant information on-chain.
 At any point in the process anyone can see if e.g. the contract is currently under attack, when a vulnerability was disclosed and if a contract's exit function was called.
 (2) In cases where the contract operator denies an attacker a rightfully earned bounty, they can use the Proof of Attacking to confirm the legitimacy of the report.
 (3) Contract code is often copied and deployed by multiple independent operators (e.g. Parity multi-sig wallet).
-It is 0xdeface protocol's goal to make coordinated shutdowns a possibility.
-(4) It makes the shut down of a contract a possibility in the first place.
+It is 0xdeface protocol's goal to make coordinated shutdowns possible.
+(4) 0xdeface makes shut downs of contracts possible in the first place.
 Most of the well-known contracts currently do not implement shut down procedures.
 Through 0xdeface's exit function, a contract operator is invited to make a conscious decision on what to do when their contract is vulnerable even before deploying it to the network.
 We argue that this alone will improve overall security.

 #### 3. The exit function will not scale to a large number of users as the block gas number will be reached.